-In this post, you will learn what Mnemonica stack is, what are the advantages and disadvantages of it, how to learn Mnemonica, what some Mnemonica tricks, what some alternate stacks might be, and what are the best resources for learning or using Mnemonica stack.
+In this post, you will learn what Mnemonica stack is, what are the advantages and disadvantages of it, how to learn Mnemonica, some Mnemonica tricks to perform, what some alternate stacks might be, and what are the best resources for learning or using Mnemonica stack.
+(You can find a full list of this site’s Mnemonica posts here)

 Let’s jump in and see why you might want to learn and use Mnemonica, as well as strategies and ways to learn the stack, and then how to find tricks and resources that will accompany this stack.